frwang96/verik/README.md

 ### verik-plugin
 The gradle plugin that packages the importer and compiler.
-It [configures](https://verik.io/docs/reference/toolchain-config) the toolchain based on the `verik` and `verikImport` blocks that are specified in `build.gradle.kts`.
+It [configures](https://verik.io/docs/reference/toolchain-config) the toolchain based on the `verik` block that is specified in `build.gradle.kts`.

 ### verik-sandbox
 A sandbox project that can be used for quick development and debugging.
 The toolchain is automatically recompiled when the sandbox project is run, so there is no need to execute `mainInstall`.
 Verilog or SystemVerilog source code to be imported should be placed under `verik-sandbox/src/main/verilog` and Verik source code to be compiled should be placed under `verik-sandbox/src/main/kotlin`.

-## Gradle Tasks

-Here are the main gradle tasks for the project.
-Each module also defines its own tasks for building, testing, and reformatting.
-These can be accessed from the Gradle toolbar.

-- `mainCheck`: Run the tests and lint checks.
-- `mainClean`: Clean all build directories.
-- `mainFormat`: Reformat the source code.
-- `mainGenerate`: Run the ANTLR parser generator for the importer.
-- `mainInstall`: Install the gradle plugin.
-- `mainTest`: Run the tests.
-- `mainVerik`: Run the compiler on the sandbox project.
-- `mainVerikImport`: Run the importer on the sandbox project.